At a glance

 - We explain what constitutes a UWE and highlight how to set a more accurate gross profit sum

-By reading this article, and correctly answering the three questions underneath, you will have achieved the following learning outcome: Identify the insurance implications of different emerging risks.
+By reading this article, and correctly answering the three questions underneath, you will have achieved the following learning outcome: Identify the key factors that make up the gross profit calculation.

 Visit the CPD Hub to log in and begin accumulating CPD hours.